Ashkenazi Hasidim: Retzon haborei

+Sefer Hasidim contains many instructions that illuminate this theme of searching beyond the revealed instructions of the written and oral Torah for retzon haborei.
+One example is the law of chelev.
+Even though the oral law states clearly that one is permitted to derive benefit from chelev, the Sefer Hasidim posits that if not for man's weaknesses it would have been forbidden, and thus a pious person is forbidden to derive benefit from it.

+Kavod

-The theology of the Ashkenazi Hasidim is certainly independent and unique; however, it does contain meaningful similarities to the theologies of both the early kabbalists and of Saadia Gaon.
+Ashkenazi Hasidic theology contained some similarities to the theologies the early kabbalists and of Saadia Gaon.

-Saadia, in his Book of Beliefs and Opinions (אמונות ודעות) grapples with the following conundrum: throughout the Tanakh, Prophets frequently describe their visions of the divine realm.
-These descriptions include majestic images of God sitting on His heavenly throne, surrounded by the heavenly host.
+Saadia, in his Book of Beliefs and Opinions (אמונות ודעות) grapples with the following conundrum: throughout the Tanakh, prophets frequently describe visions of God sitting on His heavenly throne, surrounded by the heavenly host.
 Since believing that God has perceivable, physical features is blasphemous for Saadia, he concludes that the visions do not portray God, but rather portray God's created glory.
 This glory is God's created messenger, his exalted angel, created to give the prophets something concrete to visualize.

 The torat hakavod (Hebrew תורת הכבוד) of the Ashkenazi Hasidim echoes Saadia's theory, but with a fundamental difference.
 For the latter, the glory was not created by God, but emanated from God in a similar manner to the way that light emanates from the sun.
 What emerged is a tripartite system composed of God, the higher Kavod, and the lower Kavod.
 God is beyond human comprehension and impossible for man to relate to.
 The higher Kavod emanates from God, and is still very distant from man, but slightly more accessible.
 And finally, the lower Kavod is the element that man can access.
 It is at the lower Kavod that man can attempt to understand.

-This description of God and His divine realm directly parallels the kabbalistic ten-headed sefirotic system, with Ein Sof (Hebrew אין סוף) beyond knowledge on the top, and the ten sefirot emanating downward; the lower the sefira, the more relatable it becomes.
+This description of God and His divine realm directly parallels the kabbalistic system of sefirot, with Ein Sof (Hebrew אין סוף) beyond knowledge on the top, and the ten sefirot emanating downward; the lower the sefira, the more relatable it becomes.
 Just as the unity of the sefirot is an indispensable concept in Kabbala, the inter-connectedness of the lower Kavod and higher Kavod is crucial for the Chassidei Ashkenaz.
 The lower Kavod is not separate from the higher Kavod but instead emanates from it.

 As in Kabbala, there are many symbols and descriptions used to explain and refer to the Kavod.
 For example, in various Ashkenazi Hasidic works, the Kavod is referred to by the names of Demut Yakov Chakuk al Kisai HaKavod, Tiferet Yisrael, Kruv, Kisai Hakavod, Atara, Shin, Bas, and Sod.

-Many of these references are present in "Shir Hakavod" by Rabbi Samuel the Pious, a poem written in praise of the Kavod.
+Many of these references are present in Shir Hakavod by Rabbi Samuel the Pious, a poem written in praise of the Kavod.